Towards a spectrally multiplexed quantum repeater: Deducing the SPDC spectrum from measured data.

 The obtained normalized intensity spectrum of the $E$-field of step (1) with Lorentzian's width determined in step (7), is plotted in Fig. 2(b) of the main text as a solid line.
 The linewidth of the Lorentzians in this frequency comb gives a good estimate of the linewidth of the SPDC modes.
-An example of the resulting calculation for one spectral position of the Fabry-P\'erot filter cavity [see description of data collection for Fig. 2(b) in the main text] is plotted in Fig. \ref{fig:SPDCfit} (green line) along with the experimental data (red).
+An example of the resulting calculation for one spectral position of the Fabry-P\'erot filter cavity (see description of data collection for Fig. 2(b) in the main text) is plotted in SM Fig. \ref{fig:SPDCfit} (green line) along with the experimental data (red).

-For the Lorentzian linewidth of about $38.3\,$MHz, the peak widths in the calculated VIPA spectrum (green line in Fig. \ref{fig:SPDCfit}) are in good qualitative agreement with the experimentally measured data (red line and dots in Fig.\ref{fig:SPDCfit}).
-Hence, we estimate the approximate linewidth of the idler modes of our SPDC source to be close to $38.3\,$MHz.
+For the Lorentzian linewidth of about 1.48\,GHz, the peak widths in the calculated VIPA spectrum (green line in SM Fig. \ref{fig:SPDCfit}) are in good qualitative agreement with the experimentally measured data (red line and dots in SM Fig.\ref{fig:SPDCfit}).
+Hence, we estimate the approximate linewidth of the idler modes of our SPDC source to be close to 1.48\,GHz.